Estate Planning Lawyers in Woodlands, TX

 When a person passes away and does not leave a will or trust, probate becomes much more complex, expensive, and time-consuming.
 In our experience, probate without a will can be 3-4 times as expensive and will take much longer than if the decedent had a will.
 Additionally, if you have specific ideas about how your assets should be distributed, such as giving a specific gift to a child or charity, this will not happen unless you have a will or trust.

-What Types of Trusts Exist?
+What Are the Different Types of Trusts in Texas?

 Examples of common trusts include: